Far East | ATLAS of Plucked Instruments |

 |

-of wood glued together to form an almost round hoop.
-On front and back
+of hardwood, joined so they make an almost square hoop.
+On front and

 |

-gekkin The gekkin is the close relative of the Chinese yueqin, and nowadays the instrument is not made in Japan anymore : all instruments now come from China, and are in fact normal yueqin (see China).
+gekkin The gekkin is the close relative of the Chinese yueqin, and nowadays the instrument is not made in Japan anymore : all instruments these days come from China, and are in fact normal yueqin (see China).
 The old gekkin (made in Japan) was almost the

 same as the modern yueqin : so also two circles of softwood